 - Length of Stay: Short-term travel insurance might suffice for brief trips, but long-term remote work requires comprehensive coverage.

-- Pre-existing Conditions: Disclose any pre-existing medical conditions to ensure coverage.
+- Pre-existing Conditions: Disclose any Pre-Existing Medical Conditions to ensure coverage.

 - Coverage Requirements: Assess the level of coverage you need, including hospitalization, outpatient care, mental health services, and repatriation.

-National Health Systems vs. Private International Health Insurance
+National Health Systems vs. Private Internationale Krankenversicherung

 National Health Systems